Anomaly Detection: Hidiroglou-Berthelot or HB-edit

 Centered $s_i$Symmetric score around median

-Effect $E_i$Size-weighted score
+Effect $e_i$Size-weighted score

 BoundsMedian-based, robust intervals

-Use CasesSurveys, census, business data
+Use CasesSurveys, business data

 StrengthsSize-aware, symmetric, flexible